Theological Studies (M.Th)

-- An Honors Degree in Theology or another discipline
+- an Honours Degree in Theology or another discipline

 - otherwise satisfy the Course Admissions Committee that they have the ability to complete and benefit from the course.
 In exceptional circumstances candidates may be required to submit a further piece of written work for assessment by the School of Religions, Peace Studies and Theology.